rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 **Issue**: My backup/restore is slow.
 What can I do?

 - If your backup or restore is encrypted, it will be especially slow.
 Encryption comes at a cost.
-Otherwise, look to the section above, &ldquo;What Should I Not Save?&rdquo;.
+Otherwise, look to the section above, "What Should I Not Save?".
 The less there is to save/restore, the faster it will be.
 - We're always working on optimizing the agent to make backup and restore faster.